Everest Rapid Expedition

 Day 11: Training Day and Hike to Pomori Camp 1

 Today, we will hike from base camp to Pomori Camp 1, which is located at 5,700 meters.
 This 6 km hike will take approximately 6-7 hours and serve as an acclimatization and training exercise.
 The trail involves steep ascents and technical sections, providing an opportunity to practice our climbing skills.
 Reaching Camp 1 will offer stunning views of the surrounding peaks and glaciers.
-After spending some time at Camp 1, we will
+After spending some time at Camp 1, we will descend back to base camp.
+This hike will help us acclimate to the higher altitude and prepare us for the upcoming climbs.

 Day 12: Rest and Preparation for Camp Rotation